John Berry (arts administrator): Biography

 Berry graduated from the Royal Northern College of Music in 1983; training at that institution as a clarinetist.
 He subsequently studied with Gervase de Peyer, supported by a scholarship to the Mannes College of Music in New York City.
 In 1984, he was diagnosed with Hodgkin's Disease, and returned to the UK for successful treatment at The Christie Hospital in Manchester.
 He was unable to continue playing the clarinet professionally after his illness, and redirected his career to arts administration.

 Berry served as the founding director of the Sounds Alive Music Centres from 1986 to 1993.
 He then founded the Brereton International Music Symposium, and served as its director from 1990 to 1997 working with artists such as Thomas Hampson, Birgit Nilsson and Brigitte Fassbaender.

+Throughout his career he has been an advocate for Opera, not only nurturing both new approaches to existing operas and the creation of new operas, but also to advocate for engaging stories from a wider field of writers, and exploring pragmatic and creative ways to attract new patrons for Opera.

+Alongside his efforts within the private sector, John Berry has also appealed to public office for a bolder approach to the arts funding and creative education.

 English National Opera

 In 1995, Berry joined English National Opera (ENO) as casting director, and served in the post from 1995 to 2003.
 He instigated the first 'Jerwood Young Artists Programme', which later developed into 'The ENO Harewood Artists'.
 He became Director of Opera Programming in 2003, and was subsequently named ENO's artistic director in November 2005.
 The last appointment was controversial, as the ENO board made the appointment without external interviews.
-As ENO's artistic director, he brought in artists from outside the opera world into ENO productions, including film directors (Anthony Minghella, Terry Gilliam, Penny Woolcock, Mike Leigh), theatre directors (Rupert Goold, Simon McBurney, Fiona Shaw and Improbable Theatre), visual artists (Matthew Barney, Anish Kapoor) and choreographers (Mark Morris, Michael Keegan-Dolan).
+As ENO's artistic director, he brought in artists from outside the opera world into ENO productions, including film directors (Anthony Minghella, Terry Gilliam, Penny Woolcock, Mike Leigh), theatre directors (Rupert Goold, Simon McBurney, Fiona Shaw and Improbable), visual artists (Matthew Barney, Anish Kapoor) and choreographers (Mark Morris, Michael Keegan-Dolan).
 His acclaimed co-producing policy extended ENO's reach to more than 40 opera houses around the world, the most prominent being the relationship with the Metropolitan Opera House, New York, which resulted in more than a dozen opera collaborations, including the recently acclaimed Akhnaten (Philip Glass) and Porgy and Bess (Gershwin).
 Berry championed major American composers during his time, including John Adams, Philip Glass and Nico Muhly.
 ENO performed a new production of John Adams' The Death of Klinghoffer in February 2012.
 This controversial piece was performed to great critical acclaim.